 - 1. "Aboveground tank": Any tank, including pipes and ancillary connections used for the storage of organic liquids, that is more than 50 percent above the surface of the ground. - 2.
-"Air pollution control device": A device such as a thermal or catalytic incinerator, a carbon adsorber, a condenser, or any such combination that functions by destroying or recovering a stream of ROC vapors such that only a small fraction of the ROCs that enter the device are emitted to the atmosphere.
-A

-- flare shall be considered to meet a vapor destruction and removal efficiency of 95 percent.
+"Air pollution control device": A device such as a thermal or catalytic incinerator, a carbon adsorber, a condenser, or any such combination that functions by destroying or recovering a stream of ROC vapors such that only a small fraction of the ROC mass that enters the device is emitted to the atmosphere.
+A flare shall be considered to meet a destruction and removal efficiency of 95 percent.
 Air pollution control device does not include a vapor recovery system. - 3.
 "Bottom loaded": A receiving vessel is bottom loaded when the liquid transfer and vapor return lines have separate, independent, and dedicated attachments on the truck or tank, when the inlet is flush with the tank bottom, and when the truck and trailer hatches remain closed during liquid transfer. - 4.
-"Crude oil": Any naturally-occurring, unrefined petroleum liquid. - 5.
-"Degassing": The removal of organic vapors from a stationary storage tank for the purpose of cleaning, removing the tank, cleaning the tank's interior, or making repairs to the tank that would require the complete removal of product from the tank. - 6.
-"Emergency": An unplanned and unexpected event that, if not immediately attended to, presents a safety or public health hazard or an unreasonable financial burden - 7.
-"External Floating Roof": A floating roof, consisting of a pontoon-type or double-deck-type cover that rests on the surface of the liquid contents and is properly installed, properly maintained and in good operating order.
-External floating roof seals comply with the criteria specified in Section D and Section E in Rule 71.2. - 8.
-"Internal Floating Roof": A fixed roof tank with an internal-floating-type cover consisting of a pan, pontoon, or double-deck that rests on the liquid surface, which is properly installed, properly maintained in good operating order and with internal floating roof seals that comply with the criteria specified in Section D and Section F in Rule 71.2.
+"Degassing": The removal of organic vapors from a stationary storage tank for the purpose of removing the tank, cleaning the tank's interior, or making repairs to the tank that would require the complete removal of product from the tank. - 5.
+"Emergency": An unplanned and unexpected event that, if not immediately attended to, presents a safety or public health hazard or an unreasonable financial burden.